pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="SEIDELL">MR. SEIDELL</span>: May I speak just once more?
 I dislike
 very much this idea of self-support.
 It may be very bad to say so, but I feel that public funds support libraries to serve people who can improve conditions of mankind.
-Well, how shall <span style="page" id="page268">[p.268]</span> we select those whom we serve?
+Well, how shall <span class="page" id="page268">[p.268]</span> we select those whom we serve?
 I think we can trust those who are willing to try to serve humanity to receive and be given all the support they can, so I would like to think that the time will come when libraries will look upon the use of microfilm as as much a part of their duty of expenditure of public